oercamp/oercamp-pretalx/README.md

 * connect to your docker container: ``docker exec -it pretalx /bin/bash``
 * create one with ``python3 /pretalx/src/manage.py createsuperuser``

+#### Start MailPit

+Mailpit is configured for local development.
+Access it at http://localhost:8025/

 #### Tips when developing

 * Use ``./bin/pretalx`` to check all commands and also to check what environment python is using